-where \(\vect{P}\) and \(\vect{Q}\) are the net active and reactive power injections, respectively, \(\mathbf{P}^G\) and \(\mathbf{Q}^G\) are generated active and reactive power, respectively, and \(\mathbf{P}^D\) and \(\mathbf{Q}^D\) are consumed active and reactive power, respectively.
-The formulation in \cref{eq:pq-mismatch} is traditionally solved using iterative numerical methods, such as the Newton-Raphson (NR) method.
+where \(\mathbf{P}\) and \(\mathbf{Q}\) are the net active and reactive power injections, respectively, \(\mathbf{P}^G\) and \(\mathbf{Q}^G\) are generated active and reactive power, respectively, and \(\mathbf{P}^D\) and \(\mathbf{Q}^D\) are consumed active and reactive power, respectively.
+The formulation in \cref{eq:pq-mismatch} is classically solved using iterative numerical methods, such as the NR solver.

 The net power injections in rectangular coordinates form a nonlinear system of equations with complex variables and can be expressed at each bus \(i \in \{0,1,\dots,N\}\) as: